Comb duck: Systematics

-Description and systematics
+Description

 This common species is unmistakable.
 It is one of the largest species of duck.
 Length can range from 56 to 76 cm, wingspan ranges from 116 to 145 cm and weight from 1.03 to 2.9 kg.
 Adults have a white head freckled with dark spots, and a pure white neck and underparts.
 The upperparts are glossy blue-black upperparts, with bluish and greenish iridescence especially prominent on the secondaries (lower arm feathers).
 The male is much larger than the female, and has a large black knob on the bill.

 If seen at a distance, immature comb ducks can also be mistaken for a fulvous whistling duck (Dendrocygna bicolor).
 However, knob-billed ducks in immature plumage are rarely seen without adults nearby and thus they are usually easily identified, too.